Diocese of Tempio-Ampurias: Synods

 A diocesan synod was an irregularly held, but important, meeting of the bishop of a diocese and his clergy.
 Its purpose was (1) to proclaim generally the various decrees already issued by the bishop; (2) to discuss and ratify measures on which the bishop chose to consult with his clergy; (3) to publish statutes and decrees of the diocesan synod, of the provincial synod, and of the Holy See.

 Bishop Nicolaus de Campo (1458–1479) participated in a provincial synod presided over by Archbishop Antonius of Torres (Sassari) on 26 October 1463.

 Bishop Guilletus Esus (1448–1455?) held a diocesan synod.

+On 8 May 1694, the Sacred Congregation of the Council in the Roman Curia issued a directive, instructing the bishop of Ampurias e Civita to hold his diocesan synods alternatively in the two dioceses, but not to require the clergy of Cività to attend synods of Ampurias.
 Bishop Michele Villa (1688–1700) held a synod of the diocese of Ampurias in the cathedral of San Antonio in Castelaragonese on 17–18 April 1695.
+On 21 November 1695, the Sacred Congregation of the Council in the Roman Curia issued a directive, ordering that the decrees of the synod of Ampurias of 1695 be published and that they be applicable to the diocese of Cività as well.

-A diocesan synod was held in Castelsardo in the church of Saint Anthony in May 1777 by Francesco Ignazio Guiso (1772–1778), Bishop of Ampurias e Cività; the statutes were published.
+A diocesan synod of Ampurias was held in Castelsardo (formerly called Castelaragonese) in the church of Saint Anthony in May 1777 by Francesco Ignazio Guiso (1772–1778), Bishop of Ampurias e Cività; the statutes were published.

 The see was vacant from 1854 to 1871.

 Two dioceses become one

 In 1986, following the norms established by the Second Vatican Council (1962–1965), Pope John Paul II, in the audience of 27 September 1986, approved a reorganization of the dioceses of Ampurias and Tempio.
 The Congregation of Bishops issued the decree "Instantibus Votis" on 30 September 1986.
 The practice of maintaining two separate dioceses governed by one and the same bishop was discontinued.
 There was to be one diocese, one bishop, and one cathedral.
 The new bishop was to be Pietro Meloni.
 The cathedral and the seat of the bishop was to be in Tempio Pausanìa, and the cathedral at Castelsardo was to become a "co-cathedral."
 The diocese was to be named "Dioecesis Templensis-Ampuriensis."

+On 29 July 1993, Pope John Paul II, on the petition of Bishop Atzei, granted the parish church of Saint Simplicius in Olbia (diocese of Tempio-Ampurias) the title and privileges of a "minor basilica".